 How To Cure Insomnia in 12 Minutes?

-Though you can’t cure insomnia in 12 minutes, you can consider some tips that help trigger the natural relaxation response of the body in this period of time.
+You can’t cure insomnia in 12 minutes.
+But you can consider the following tips that help trigger the natural relaxation response of the body, which can help you fall asleep faster:

 1. Morning Light Exposure